 Eric H.C.
 Wei, a member of our Board of Directors, is also the Managing Partner of RimAsia Capital Partners, L.P., or RimAsia.
-RimAsia, a substantial stockholder of our company, beneficially owns 45.3% of our common stock as of June 24, 2010.
-Mr. Shi Mingsheng (who became a director of our company in March 2010) and Madam Zhang Jian (the General Manager of Erye), together with certain other persons, have shared voting and dispositive power over the shares of our common stock held by Fullbright Finance Limited, or Fullbright.
-Fullbright is a substantial stockholder of our company, and together with Mr. Shi, and Madam Zhang, beneficially owns 8.7% of our common stock as of June 24, 2010.
+RimAsia, a substantial stockholder of our company, beneficially owns 46.3% of our common stock as of June 3, 2010.
+Shi Mingsheng (who became a director of our company in March 2010) and Madam Zhang Jian (the General Manager of Erye), together with certain other persons, have shared voting and dispositive power over the shares of our common stock held by Fullbright Finance Limited, or Fullbright.
+Fullbright is a substantial stockholder of our company, beneficially owning 8.6% of our common stock as of June 3, 2010.
 These relationships create, or, at a minimum, appear to create potential conflicts of interest when members of our company's senior management are faced with decisions that could have different implications for our company and the other entities with which our directors or officers are associated.